 Our Changing World lecture series

-A series of public lectures examining global challenges facing society, and the role of academia in meeting these challenges.
+The Our Changing World lectures examine global challenges facing society, and the role of academia in addressing them.